Paul DeJong Player Props: Cardinals vs. Guardians

-Paul DeJong -- .206 average over his past 10 games -- will be in action for the St. Louis Cardinals against the Cleveland Guardians, with Tanner Bibee on the mound, on May 27 at 7:15 PM ET.
+Paul DeJong -- .206 average over his past 10 games -- will be in action for the St. Louis Cardinals against the Cleveland Guardians, with Hunter Gaddis on the hill, on May 28 at 1:40 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Guardians.
+In his last game he had a hitless showing (0-for-4) against the Guardians.

 Paul DeJong Game Info & Props vs. the Guardians